boldflight/BibleConverter/test_EPUB/output/2sam.md

 [3] David defeated King Hadadezer son of Rehob of Zobah when he came to reestablish his authority over the Euphrates River.
 [4] David seized from him 1,700 charioteers and 20,000 infantrymen.
 David cut the hamstrings of all but 100 of the chariot horses.
 [5] The Arameans of Damascus came to help King Hadadezer of Zobah, but David killed 22,000 of the Arameans.
 [6] David placed garrisons in the territory of the Arameans of Damascus; the Arameans became David’s subjects and brought tribute.
-The Lord protected David wherever he campaigned.
+The **Lord** protected David wherever he campaigned.
 [7] David took the golden shields that belonged to Hadadezer’s servants and brought them to Jerusalem.
 [8] From Tebah and Berothai, Hadadezer’s cities, King David took a great deal of bronze.
 [9] When King Toi of Hamath heard that David had defeated the entire army of Hadadezer, [10] he sent his son Joram to King David to extend his best wishes and to pronounce a blessing on him for his victory over Hadadezer, for Toi had been at war with Hadadezer.
 He brought with him various items made of silver, gold, and bronze.
-[11] King David dedicated these things to the Lord, along with the dedicated silver and gold that he had taken from all the nations that he had subdued, [12] including Edom, Moab, the Ammonites, the Philistines, and Amalek.
+[11] King David dedicated these things to the **Lord**, along with the dedicated silver and gold that he had taken from all the nations that he had subdued, [12] including Edom, Moab, the Ammonites, the Philistines, and Amalek.
 This also included some of the plunder taken from King Hadadezer son of Rehob of Zobah.
 [13] David became famous when he returned from defeating the Edomites in the Valley of Salt; he defeated 18,000 in all.
 [14] He placed garrisons throughout Edom, and all the Edomites became David’s subjects.
-The Lord protected David wherever he campaigned.
+The **Lord** protected David wherever he campaigned.
 [15] David reigned over all Israel; he guaranteed justice for all his people.

 ### David’s Cabinet